-- i. the Board of Retirement must determine that the employee is permanently incapacitated, either physically or mentally, from performing the usual duties of any permanent assignment in her or her his or her job classification, and - ii. the incapacity arose out of, and in the course of her or herhis or her employment, and such employment contributed substantially to her or herhis or her permanent incapacity.
+- i. the Board of Retirement must determine that the employee is permanently incapacitated, either physically or mentally, from performing the usual duties of any permanent assignment in his or her job classification, and - ii. the incapacity arose out of, and in the course of his or her employment, and such employment contributed substantially to his or her permanent incapacity.